Contested Divorce Laws

 Divorce Papers > Contested Divorce > Contested Divorce Laws

-Let us consider that both spouses agree with each other to divorce but do not accede with one another regarding the issues of the divorce like child custody, asset distribution etc. This is a case of a contested divorce.
-Each state in the United States has laid down different divorce laws regarding the contested divorce in the respective state.
+Let us consider that both spouses agree with each other to divorce but do not accede with one another regarding the issues of the divorce like child custody, assets distribution etc. This is a case of a contested divorce.
+Each state in the United States has laid down different divorce laws regarding contested divorce in the respective state.
 Accordingly, the spouses in different states undergo different steps for the divorce to take place.
+An attorney should be consulted from time to time as they have complete knowledge about all the laws prevailing in the state.

 Illustrations of Contested Divorce Laws